 How Does Invoice Freight Factoring Work?

 If you're new to the trucking industry, or have just simply never used factoring before, you may not know how freight factoring works, or you might not even know what it is.
-Whether you already use or have used freight factoring, plan to use it, or aren't interested at all, it is important to understand how it works and how it can benefit you and your business.
+Whether you already use or have used trucking factoring, plan to use it, or aren't interested at all, it is important to understand how it works and how it can benefit you and your business.

 To some truckers, freight factoring is a value added and a safety blanket.
 To others, it is the reason they have been able to keep the doors to their trucking company open.
 Regardless of where you fall, knowing how freight factoring works is an advantage to you.